kpdecker/ALCE/README.md

 #### ALCE.calcIndent(preamble)

 Utilitity method for formatters.
 Determines the indentation that should be used for a node relative to a given prefix.
-This is helpful for the `inserFormatter` to determine where to align new children inserted into an object.
+This is helpful for the `insertFormatter` to determine where to align new children inserted into an object.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/walmartlabs/alce/trend.png)](https://bitdeli.com/free "Bitdeli Badge")